What Percentage Of Climbing Accidents On Mount Shasta Result In Death?

 Despite its allure, Mount Shasta's rugged and unforgiving terrain poses inherent risks to climbers.
 The mountain's steep slopes, changing weather patterns, crevasses, and loose rocks present challenges that demand careful attention and skillful navigation.
 Additionally, its remote location and lack of immediate access to professional rescue services can exacerbate the difficulties faced by climbers in case of accidents.
 It is important for climbers to be aware of these challenges and take appropriate precautions to mitigate the risks.

-See also Where Is Mount Shasta Located?
+See also 2024 Mount Shasta Calendar Review 1

 Understanding Mountaineering Accidents